vmware/photon/content/en/docs-v3/troubleshooting-guide/photon-os-general-troubleshooting/cloud-init.md

 For more information about cloud-init CLI, see [https://cloudinit.readthedocs.io/en/latest/topics/cli.html](https://cloudinit.readthedocs.io/en/latest/topics/cli.html)https://cloudinit.readthedocs.io/en/latest/topics/cli.html

-**Note**:Include the cloud-init log tarball and the vmtoolsd logs when you raise an issue.
+**Note**: Include the cloud-init log tarball and the vmtoolsd logs when you raise an issue.

 1. Collect cloud-init log tarball by running the `cloud-init collect-logs` command.
 1. Collect the vmtoolsd logs from **/var/log/vmware-imc/toolsDeployPkg.log** file.